Recent Fire Damage Posts

 Choosing the right equipment is the discretion of the technicians on site, but when it comes to overcoming the harsh odors of fire loss, you can count on our SERVPRO of Northern Westchester County team.
 Give us a call today at (914) 241-8100.

 See more about Yorktown Heights.

 Public Service Announcement – Keep Summer Safe

-Q: How many fires has Team Randolph mitigated in the last year that started in potted plants?
+Q: How many fires has your team mitigated in the last year that started in potted plants?

 Potting soil is comprised of peat, bark, perlite and coconut coir.
 This highly flammable mix can turn a lazy afternoon on a deck to tragedy with the tamping of a single cigarette butt.
 If you doubt it go to the Wizard of Oz (or Google) and type in “fire potting soil”.
 The picture is not pretty.

 Dry potting soil requires only a tiny catalyst to begin smoldering and this is significantly underappreciated hazard.
 What’s worse the embers can expand unseen and burn out the bottom of a plastic hanging planter box.

 Avoid tragedy by using ashtrays, keep your plants watered, use clay pots, keep combustible material away from plants, and dispose of potting soil carefully.

 Firefighters are on scene in the aftermath of an early morning fire at the Latex International factory on Thursday, June 26, 2014.